Trump and Modi reaffirm Indian-US relations with a hug

 Speaking after their meeting in the White House Rose Garden, Trump recalled his previous campaign pledge, that if elected, India would have a true friend in the White House.
 "And that is now exactly what you have -- a true friend," said Trump.

-Declaring the meeting a success, Trump went on to describe the relationship between India and the United States as having "never been stronger, has never been better."
+Declaring the official meeting a success, Trump went on to describe the relationship between India and the United States as having "never been stronger, has never been better."

 Modi meanwhile, described his White House visit as being "filled with friendliness" from the "opening tweet to the end of our talks."